Homelessness in South Africa: Apartheid period

-In 1927, the first township called Langa was founded in Cape Town.
-In the 1950s, townships of Nyanga and Guglethu were developed and increased in size.
+In 1927, the first township, Langa, was founded in Cape Town.
+In the 1950s, the townships of Nyanga and Guglethu were developed and expanded.

-Severe housing shortages in 1968 led to overcrowding and people constructed informal illegal settlements throughout the cities.
+Severe housing shortages in 1968 led to overcrowding, and people constructed informal, illegal settlements throughout the cities.

 Causes

-Homelessness is shaped by social and economic insecurity which is worsened by informal housing and lack of legislation by the government.
-Financial pressure put on those living on the street is worsened as they have no ability to accumulate wealth, unlike the population living in shacks.
+Homelessness is shaped by social and economic insecurity, which is worsened by informal housing and a lack of legislation by the government.
+Financial pressure put on those living on the street is worsened as they cannot accumulate wealth, unlike the population living in shacks.

 Unemployment is known to contribute to homelessness.
 South Africa has seen an improvement in its unemployment rate, with the national average dropping from 36.2% in 2014 to 31.9% in 2025.

-The South African economy is growing, and according to Statistics South Africa, it grew by 0.6% in the fourth quarter of 2024.
-The growth was led by agriculture, finance, and trade on the supply (production) side of the economy.
+The South African economy is growing; according to Statistics South Africa, it expanded by 0.6% in the fourth quarter of 2024.
+Growth was driven by agriculture, finance, and trade on the supply (production) side of the economy.
 Household spending led growth on the demand (expenditure) side.